williamverdolini/williamverdolini.github.com/_posts/discitur/2014-01-26-discitur-Climbing_TDD_EN.md

      have to integrate some external, third-party, services, beyond the technical aspects of the invocation, the main thing is to manage the data exchanged with the service and then understand and manage the interface and create the mock to work independently.
-Having the data in a lesson it was quite easy to define the [initial mock](https://github.com/williamverdolini/discitur-web/blob/sprint2/mock/modules/lesson/mocks.js#L6)
+Having the data in a lesson it was quite easy to define the <a href="https://github.com/williamverdolini/discitur-web/blob/sprint2/mock/modules/lesson/mocks.js#L6" target="_blank">initial mock</a>
 2. At this point I create the test for the service's invocation.
-The [unit test](https://github.com/williamverdolini/discitur-web/blob/sprint2/test/unit/modules/jservicesSpec.js#L285) using the mock data created and all other settings common to the actual calls (eg. ApiURL basis for services already integrated)
+The <a href="https://github.com/williamverdolini/discitur-web/blob/sprint2/test/unit/modules/jservicesSpec.js#L285" target="_blank">unit test</a> using the mock data created and all other settings common to the actual calls (eg. ApiURL basis for services already integrated)
-3. in the test code try to find and [isolate the code to develop](https://github.com/williamverdolini/discitur-web/blob/sprint2/test/unit/modules/jservicesSpec.js#L287) in the real application
+3. in the test code try to find and <a href="https://github.com/williamverdolini/discitur-web/blob/sprint2/test/unit/modules/jservicesSpec.js#L287" target="_blank">isolate the code to develop</a> in the real application
 4. I run the test to get the "RED"
 5. Develop application code to pass the test.
 At this stage, from my point of view, it is important to make sure